A Review of Jaleo at Disney Springs

 Can you see the olives?
 They were so flavorful.
 In fact, they were the largest and best olives I’ve ever had the pleasure of tasting.
 And the sherry dressing was divine!
 Everyone loved this salad.

-This was a semi-warm salad and was packed with flavor.
-The apples and raisins added just the right amount of sweetness to the bitter greens.
-The pine nuts were a perfect enhancement.
+This semi-warm salad was packed with flavor.
+The apples and raisins added just the right amount of sweetness to the bitter greens, and the pine nuts were a perfect complement.
+If you love these types of flavor combinations, don’t hesitate to order this dish.

 As we move on to course three, we’ll preview two items that were available.
 Unfortunately, we didn’t get a chance to try the Piquillo Peppers filled with goat cheese.
 Had I not been so overwhelmed with all of the choices, I would have ordered them.
 That way, we would have had the opportunity to try them as well.

-However, I think most everyone in our group was laboring over choosing between the mushrooms and the potatoes dish.
+However, I think almost everyone in our group was laboring over choosing between the mushrooms and the potatoes dish.
 As a person who loves mushrooms, I knew that I would regret not trying these.
 Unfortunately, they turned out to be the one item we didn’t finish.

 The mushrooms per the menu were the Setas al ajillo, described as sauteed mushrooms in garlic and white wine.
 Our issue with this dish was the acidity.
+The broth-like sauce at the bottom of the bowl was pungent.
+For our entire table, it seemed to be the only disappointing item of the evening.

 Okay, I do have to tell you.
 I didn’t try the aioli part because I can’t get past my aversion to mayonnaise.
 But I did try the spicy tomato sauce.

 Heed the warning; it is spicy.
 When I say spicy, I mean in a chipotle-type way with earthy flavors that elevate the dish.
 SO GOOD.
-But I wouldn’t have taken quite the initial bite that I did, had I known how spicy it would be a few seconds later.
+But I wouldn’t have taken quite the initial bite that I did had I known how spicy it would be a few seconds later.

 So here is where we really messed up.
 On our next course, our entire group ordered the paella.
 We were, including me, enamored with the paella.
+But did we really mess up?
+Heavens, no, it was excellent and lived up to our expectations.

+The savory paella was packed with large pieces of chicken, peas, mushrooms, and, of all things, artichokes.
+It was absolutely delicious.
 Additionally, a garlic aioli was present on the side of the dish.
 My fellow diners said it brought a new life to the already tasty dish.

 This one got mixed reviews at our table.
 Personally, I loved it, and it was one of my favorite bites of the evening.
 I felt as though the elements on the bottom of the cup needed to be mixed together to get the full flavor.

-The caramelized bread on the top was the perfect, crisp bite.
-And that brioche ice cream left me wanting more.
+The caramelized bread on top was the perfect, crisp bite.
+That brioche ice cream left me wanting more.
 I could have definitely eaten two servings of this dish.
+The main complaint was that the chocolate was dark and bitter.
+However, when I combined it with the other elements, it provided the perfect balance of flavor.

 The second offering on the menu was the Flan al estilo tradicional de mama Marisa con espuma of Catalan cream and oranges.
-Described as a classic Spanish custard with espuma of Catalan cream and oranges.
+Described as a classic Spanish custard with Catalan cream and oranges.

+Flan is a traditional Spanish dish.
+It is a custard with a layer of clear caramel on top.
 Our flan was elegant.
 The custard had a perfect, creamy consistency.
 The hand-whipped cream on the side was stacked beautifully against the dish with notes of mint and orange.
+And that sauce!
+It tasted like caramel meets oranges combined with custard and cream.
+It made for a luscious bite.

-Perhaps, what I enjoyed most about these two desserts, was how light they were.
+Perhaps what I enjoyed most about these two desserts was how light they were.
 Neither were heavy, overly sweet, or tremendous in size.
 As a result, anyone could happily enjoy either of the desserts and not leave feeling guilty about the indulgence.

 I imagine that you thought we had reached a sweet ending to our meal.
 However, earlier on, I mentioned we ordered a few things off the regular menu as well.
 So, let’s take a look at those items before we wrap things up.

 First, we had a few diners order a sangria.
-This is the Sangria Roja La Sueca which came frozen.
+This is the Sangria Roja La Sueca, which came frozen.
 Sangria at Jaleo is available by the glass, half pitcher, or full pitcher.

 Below we have the Cono de salmon crudoo con huevas de trucha.
 These little cones had salmon tartare and trout roe and were quite the scrumptious bite.
+If food in a cone interests you, there are several options on the menu.

 As you can see, this was a large portion, and even with five of us, there were still a few slices left at the end of the evening.